sendinblue/APIv3-java-library/docs/ListsApi.md

 ListsApi apiInstance = new ListsApi();
 Long listId = 789L; // Long | Id of the list
-AddContactToList contactEmails = new AddContactToList(); // AddContactToList | Emails addresses of the contacts try {
+AddContactToList contactEmails = new AddContactToList(); // AddContactToList | Emails addresses OR IDs of the contacts try {
     PostContactInfo result = apiInstance.addContactToList(listId, contactEmails);
     System.out.println(result);